d0ping/DBMapSelectorViewController/README.md

 - `BOOL fillInside` - Used to switching between inside or outside filling;
 - `UIColor *fillColor` - Used to specify the selector fill color.
 Color is used to fill the circular map region;
 - `UIColor *strokeColor` - Used to specify the selector stroke color.
 Color is used to delimit the circular map region;
+- `CGFloat mapRegionCoef` - Used to specify the magnification factor maps region.
+This parameter affects display the maps region after changing the selector settings.
+It is recommended to set a value greater than 1.f.
 - `BOOL shouldShowRadiusText` - Indicates whether the radius text should be displayed or not;
 - `BOOL shouldLongPressGesture` - It allows to move the selector to a new location via long press gesture.